 After carrying out an absolute feasibility study on barbing salon businesses in Nigeria, I decided to share this guide with as many as are interested in setting up a standard barbing salon business in Nigeria.

 There’s no doubt the salon business is a lucrative one to startup.
-In fact, it is lucrative to be point that it is featured in our list of top lucrative businesses in Nigeria that do not require any certificate to start.
+In fact, it is lucrative to the point that it is featured in our list of top lucrative businesses in Nigeria that do not require any certificate to start.

 But before we begin to dive deep into the main lesson I’ll start from basics because of people who might be finding some terms confusing or difficult to understand due to grammatical differences.